k8s-at-home/charts/charts/stable/recipes/README.md

 #### Changed

 - Upgraded the common library dependency to version 4.0.0.
 This introduced (potentially) breaking changes to `initContainers` and `additionalContainers`.
 Be sure to check out the [library chart](https://github.com/k8s-at-home/library-charts/blob/common-4.0.0/charts/stable/common/) for the up-to-date values.
+- Configuring Nginx sidecar MIME types for serving `Recipes` static content.
+- With the current Nginx sidecar config static mount persistence is mandatory so it is the new default value.
+Without this Nginx throws http 500 status codes when serving `Recipes` static content (eg. CSS).

 ### [5.0.0]